A finitely generated group that does not satisfy the generalized Burghelea Conjecture: Generalized Burghelea Conjecture

 \begin{thm} There is a finitely generated group $G$ that does not satisfy the Generalized Burghelea Conjecture. \end{thm}

-Our strategy is to show that a torsion-free version of the countable group constructed by Burghelea can be embedded in a finitely generated group in a way that preserves centralizers.
+Our strategy is to show that the countable group constructed by Burghelea can be embedded in a finitely generated group in a way that preserves centralizers.
 This embedding is based on the theory of small cancellation over relatively hyperbolic groups developed by Osin \cite{Osi10}.

+\begin{rem} Shortly after this paper was written the authors became aware that Engel and Marcinkowski also had constructions of finitely generated counterexamples to the generalized Burghelea Conjecture, including a finitely presented counterexample and a counterexample of type $F_\infty$, using completely different methods.
+These constructions have since been added to \cite{EM}. \end{rem}